Skjoldrun/Skjoldrun.github.io/docs/powershell/win-powershell-remote-commands.md

 }
 ```

-This solves the second hob missing priviledges f the first approach and lets you access the further remote machines, as long as the used credentials have the proper priviledges of course.
+This solves the second hob missing privileges f the first approach and lets you access the further remote machines, as long as the used credentials have the proper privileges of course.

 ### Using arguments in the ScriptBlock